NavaraCloudServices/github-copilot-groundschool/exercisefiles/c++/README.md

 # Goal

 The goal is to create a server using C++ with the help of GitHub Copilot.
 Follow the instructions below and try to use GitHub Copilot as much as possible.

 Try different things and see what GitHub Copilot can do for you.

 > Make sure GitHub Copilot is configure and enabled for the current laguage, just check the status bar on the bottom right corner of VS Code.

+The tests are using the googletests framework

 ## Exercise 1: Introduction